France is America’s first and oldest ally. And like many countries around the world, these two old friends each have

 For starters, the 14th of July is a bank holiday just like the 4th is in the US.

 If the 14th of July falls on a Thursday, then the French sometimes take the following Friday off, called “Faire le Pont,” which means “Make a bridge,” but idiomatically speaking means to take a four-day weekend.
 This is true of most bank holidays in France.

 Don’t say Happy 14th of July or Happy Bastille day.

-Where Americans say happy 4th, the French would never say happy Bastille day or happy 14th of July.
+Where Americans say Happy 4th, the French would never say Happy Bastille Day.
 It just sounds weird to French ears.

 Don’t wave French flags.